From Representational Complementarity to Dual Systems: Synergizing VLM and Vision-Only Backbones for End-to-End Driving: RQ2: Behavioral Complementarity

-\paragraph{Lateral (path / lane-level preference).} Beyond speed, we observe systematic lateral differences (e.g., lane-centering preference, left/right bias, merge timing).
-In many cases the expert trajectory again lies between the two or follows an intermediate path.
-Due to space constraints, we place representative visualizations and additional cases in Appendix~\ref{app:rq2_cases}.
+\paragraph{Path-choice tendencies.} Beyond longitudinal statistics, we also observe systematic lateral differences, including lane-centering preference, merge timing, and route selection.
+In many cases the expert trajectory lies between the two branches or follows an intermediate path.
+Representative qualitative examples are provided in Appendix~\ref{app:behavior_safety}.
+For completeness, Table~\ref{tab:behavior_safety_main} also reports several safety-oriented diagnostics; we defer their detailed interpretation to Appendix~\ref{app:behavior_safety}.